 You can send money to non-GCash users.
 This works with GCash partner outlets as a “padala” type of remittance.
 You need to input the number of the recipient, and the recipient needs to show the SMS and his ID to the GCash partner outlet to be able to claim his money.

 How do I pay merchants via QR Code?

 A digital wallet won’t have much use if you can’t pay with the cash you have.
 Payments are the most recognizable since every GCash merchant usually also has a QR code.
 GCash utilizes these payment codes in two ways – from the point of view of the user, and from the merchant.
-We can also pay via GCredit, if the feature is available, and also add vouchers if they are available.
+We can also pay via GCredit and GGives, if the feature is available, and we can also add vouchers if they are available.

 1. Scan to pay via Merchant Presented QR Code (Scan QR Code)

-There is also a new type of Scan QR Code, which is the dynamically generated QR code.
-An example merchant is SM Department Stores / Supermarkets.
-The merchant has a screen that shows the QR code, and the GCash user simply scans that and confirms payment in the app to proceed.
+There is also a different type of Scan QR Code, which is the dynamically generated QR code.
+The merchant has a device or a screen that shows the QR code, and the GCash user simply scans that and confirms payment in the GCash app to proceed.

 2. Scan to pay via Customer Presented QR Code (Generate Code)

 In contrast to Scan QR Code, Generate Code is definitely a speed upgrade.
 The GCash user first generates a QR Code and then the cashier scans it.
 The GCash user is deducted and receives an SMS.
 Since the merchant is integrated with GCash, there is no need to wait for SMS notifications to confirm payment.